SimFL-Lab/SimFL-Lab.github.io/_pages/research.md

 [1] Bosung Kim, Henokh Yernias Fibrianto, Soondo Hong, "The effect on a handshake operation between twin overhead shuttle cranes under demand uncertainty", 49th International Conference on Computers and Industrial Engineering 2019, 1496-1505, Computers and Industrial Engineering, 2019-10

 [2] J. Lee, Y. Kim and S. Hong, "Modelling a batch assorting operation for an autonomous cart in a parallel-aisle order assorting system," 2019 IEEE 15th International Conference on Automation Science and Engineering (CASE), 2019, pp. 60-65, doi: 10.1109/COASE.2019.8843189.

+[3] J Park, HY Fibrianto, S Hong "Order Batching and sequencing in a sequential zone order picking system with consideration of workload balance" Proceedings of the IISE Annual Conference & Expo 2022 (Accepted)

 ## Project